 Glycemic control was assessed using fasting blood sugar levels at the time of admission.
-Of the 200 patients in the diabetic group, 75 (37.5%) had high blood glucose level (FBS: >100mg/dl).
+Of the 120 patients in the diabetic group, 45(37.5%) had high blood glucose level (FBS: >100mg/dl).
 Their blood sugar was controlled and they were operated.
-125 (62.5%) patients had normal blood sugar levels at the time of examination (70-100mg/dl).
-All 200 diabetic patients were on treatment for type 2 diabetes mellitus with either injection insulin or oral hypoglycaemic agents.
+75(62.5%) patients had normal blood sugar levels at the time of examination (70-100mg/dl.
+All 120 diabetic patients were on treatment for type 2 diabetes mellitus with either injection insulin or oral hypo-glycemic agents.

-In this study the development of PCO in diabetics was 25 (12.5%) compared to 12 (6%) in non- diabetics, at the end of 4 weeks, confirming the finding of increase in incidence of PCO in diabetics as shown in previous studies.
-Study by Ebihara Y et al. also showed significant increase in PCO in diabetic compared to non- diabetic patients.
-A study by Hyashi K et al. also showed significant increase in PCO in diabetics after cataract extraction compared to non-diabetics.
+In this study the development of PCO in diabetics was n=15(12.5%) compared to n=9(7.5%) in non-diabetics, at the end of 4 weeks, confirming the finding of increase in incidence of PCO in diabetics as shown in previous studies.
+Study by Ebihara Y et al.21 also showed significant increase in PCO in diabetic compared to non-diabetic patients.
+A study by Hyashi K et al. also showed significant increase in PCO in diabetics after cataract extraction compared to nondiabetics.

-Pigments over IOL were seen in 4 (2%) of the cases in diabetics as compared to 0 %) in the Non- diabetic group.
+Pigments over IOL were seen in 4(3.33%) of the cases in diabetics as compared to 0 % in the Non- diabetic group.
 Previous studies it has been shown that, there is increased pigment dispersion in diabetic patients undergoing cataract extraction and IOL implantation.
-This may be comparable with: Onakpoya H Oluwatoyin et al. showed increase amount of pigment dispersion occurring in diabetic patients i.e 6 in diabetics and 1 in non-diabetic patient.
+This may be comparable with: Onakpoya H Oluwatoyin et al15 showed increase amount of Pigment dispersion 10.83% and 7.5% per in diabetic and non-diabetic patatients respectively.

 Longer duration of surgery is associated with increased post-operative inflammation.
-Fibrinous exudates & posterior synaechiae was not found in our study compared to previous study.
+Fibrinous exudates & poste- rior synaechiae was not found in our study compared to previous study.
 None of the patients in our study had anterior segment neovascularization, as reported in previous studies.
-Smiddy WE et al. determined the frequency of visually significant cataracts after vitrectomy for complications of diabetic retinopathy.
+Smiddy WE et al determined the frequency of visually significant cataracts after vitrectomy for complications of diabetic retinopathy.
 They studied 40 patients and 56 concurrent control patients in a retrospective, consecutive, comparative case series in an institutional setting.
 The rate of cataract extraction after vitrectomy in patients with diabetes is lower than in patients without diabetes undergoing vitrectomy and suggests a lower rate of cataract formation.
 This inference should be considered when attributing subnormal vision in a patient who has had a diabetic vitrectomy to a cataract.
-This is especially significant because the risk ratio in patients with diabetes in general and in patients with a previous vitrectomy is likely less favorable compared with the general population.
+This is especially significant because the risk ratio in patients with diabetes in general and in patients with a previous vitrectomy is likely less favorable compared with the general population.22

-Kim SJ et al. assessed the incidence or progression of macular edema (ME) after cataract surgery in diabetic patients using optical coherence tomography (OCT) and correlating this with degree of diabetic retinopathy or other risk factors.
+Kim SJ et al assessed the incidence or progression of macular edema (ME) after cataract surgery in diabetic patients using optical coherence tomography (OCT) and correlating this with degree of diabetic retinopathy or other risk factors.
 Fifty diabetic eyes undergoing cataract surgery were analyzed.
 From the results, they concluded that diabetic eyes have a high incidence of increased center point thickness on OCT after cataract surgery, associated with a loss of vision at 1 month, with limited visual recovery at 3 months.
-Treatment to prevent this might improve outcomes in similar individuals after surgery.
+Treatment to prevent this might improve outcomes in similar individuals after surgery.4